 As I sit in my room, taking yet another break from the packing process that marks the final few weeks of my time in the Sinai, I am able to reflect on the past eight months here in Egypt.
-More importantly, as I thumb through the countless letters, cards, gifts, and words of encouragement — most of which are from perfect strangers — I am once again overcome with a sense of astonishment at the kindness of average people, most of whom I do not even know personally.
+More importantly, as I thumb through the countless letters, cards, gifts, and words of encouragement — most of which are from perfect strangers — I am once again overcome with a sense of astonishment at the kindness of average people, most of whom I do not even personally know.
 And I mean absolutely no insult by the phrase “average people.”
 In fact, it is just the opposite; incredible people committing extraordinary acts of kindness.
 I only use the term “average” in that I have come to the realization that these folks are the rule not the exception.
-These acts simply do not get the recognition deserved.
+The only reason such acts seem so uncommon is that those instances simply do not get the recognition deserved.

 If you are friends with me on Facebook then you have likely already seen me post on several occasions the care packages or gifts I have received from individuals, organizations, and sports teams leading up to, and throughout, the holidays and beyond.
 It all started back in the fall when I was looking for a copy of Jurassic Park and dropped a line to a group known as Books For Soldiers.
 This nonprofit was organized during the original Gulf War to provide free, new or gently used books upon request for service members overseas.
 After submitting my address, I thought nothing more about the book until a copy of Jurassic Park arrived in the mail a few weeks later with a personalized letter.